ARM-software/arm-trusted-firmware/docs/firmware-design.rst

    must be set to 1.
 This will add all pointer authentication system registers to the context that is saved when doing a world switch.

-   The Trusted Firmware itself has support for pointer authentication at runtime that can be enabled by setting both options ``ENABLE_PAUTH`` and ``CTX_INCLUDE_PAUTH_REGS`` to 1.
+   The TF-A itself has support for pointer authentication at runtime that can be enabled by setting both options ``ENABLE_PAUTH`` and ``CTX_INCLUDE_PAUTH_REGS`` to 1.
 This enables pointer authentication in BL1, BL2, BL31, and the TSP if it is used.

+   These options are experimental features.

+   Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of these build flags if the CPU supports it.

    If ``ARM_ARCH_MAJOR == 8`` and ``ARM_ARCH_MINOR >= 3`` the code footprint of
    enabling PAuth is lower because the compiler will use the optimized